openedx/edx-platform/docs/en_us/course_authors/source/creating_content/create_problem.rst

 inside a single Problem component.
 The problems can be different types.

-To create multiple problems in one component, create a new Blank Advanced Problem component, and then paste the XML for each problem in the component editor.
+To create multiple problems in one component, create a new Blank Advanced Problem component, and then add the XML for each problem in the component editor.
 You only need to include the XML for the problem and its answers.
 You don’t have to include the code for other elements, such as the **Check** button.